Centralized Configuration with Azure App Configuration

 Introduction

-In one of my recent projects, we transitioned from App Services to AKS, incorporating tools like Helm and Helmfile into the mix.
+In one of my recent projects, we moved from App Services to AKS, incorporating tools like Helm and Helmfile into the mix.
 Managing the configurations proved to be a somewhat challenging task.
 Generic configurations, consistent across all environments, were stored in the appsettings.json file.
 Dynamic configurations, such as endpoints for connecting to services, were maintained in Terraform.
 Static, environment-specific configurations were handled via Helmfile.
 Additionally, the local development experience was less than ideal.
 Anytime an entry was added to the Terraform or Helmfile configurations, it had to be mirrored in the appsettings.local.json file.
 This led to developers struggling to manage and verify these configurations independently.
 Thus, the need for an easier configuration management solution became apparent.
 After exploring several options, I found that Azure App Configuration was the optimal solution for an application hosted on Azure, despite its limitations.

 Understanding Azure App Configuration